wallaru/wallaru/README.md

 <b>whisp if you need something. i have public chat off</b>

-a) i am a loud and proud fire wizard in wizard101
+a) i am a loud and proud fire wizard

-b) yes you can add me. please do
+b) yes you can add me on wizard101. please do